 Abstract.
 There is a significant knowledge gap in the current state of the terrestrial carbon (C) budget.
-Recent studies have highlighted poor understanding particularly of C pool transit times, and whether productivity or biomass dominate these biases.
+Recent studies have highlighted a poor understanding particularly of C pool transit times and of whether productivity or biomass dominate these biases.
 The Arctic, accounting for approximately 50% of the global soil organic C stocks, has an important role in the global C cycle.
-Here, we use the CARDAMOM data-assimilation system to produce pan-Arctic terrestrial C cycle analyses for 2000-15.
+Here, we use the CARbon DAta MOdel (CARDAMOM) data-assimilation system to produce pan-Arctic terrestrial C cycle analyses for 2000-2015.
 This approach avoids using traditional plant functional type or steady-state assumptions.
-We integrate a range of data (soil organic C, leaf area index, biomass, and climate) to determine the most likely state of the high latitude C cycle at a 1° x 1° resolution, and also to provide general guidance about the controlling biases in transit times.
-On average, CARDAMOM estimates regional mean rates of photosynthesis of 565 g C m-2 yr-1 (90% confidence interval between the 5th and 95th percentiles: 428, 741), autotrophic respiration of 270 g C m-2 yr-1 (182, 397) and heterotrophic respiration of 219 g C m-2 yr-1 (31, 1458), suggesting a pan-Arctic sink of -67 (-287, 1160) g C m-2 yr-1, weaker in tundra and stronger in taiga.
+We integrate a range of data (soil organic C, leaf area index, biomass, and climate) to determine the most likely state of the high-latitude C cycle at a $1^{\circ} \times 1^{\circ}$ resolution and also to provide general guidance about the controlling biases in transit times.
+On average, CARDAMOM estimates regional mean rates of photosynthesis of $565 \text{ g Cm}^{-2} \text{ yr}^{-1}$ (90 % confidence interval between the 5th and 95th percentiles: 428, 741), autotrophic respiration of $270 \text{ g Cm}^{-2} \text{ yr}^{-1}$ (182, 397) and heterotrophic respiration of $219 \text{ g Cm}^{-2} \text{ yr}^{-1}$ (31, 1458), suggesting a pan-Arctic sink of $-67 (-287, 1160) \text{ g Cm}^{-2} \text{ yr}^{-1}$ , weaker in tundra and stronger in taiga.
 However, our confidence intervals remain large (and so the region could be a source of C), reflecting uncertainty assigned to the regional data products.
-We show a clear spatial and temporal agreement between CARDAMOM analyses and different sources of assimilated and independent data at both pan-Arctic and local scales, but also identify consistent biases between CARDAMOM and validation data.
-The assimilation process requires clearer error quantification on LAI and biomass products to resolve these biases.
-Mapping of vegetation C stocks and change over time, and soil C ages linked to soil C stocks is required for better analytical constraint.
-Comparing CARDAMOM analyses to global vegetation models (GVM) for the same period, we conclude that transit times of vegetation C are inconsistently simulated in GVMs due to a combination of uncertainties from productivity and biomass calculations.
-Our findings highlight that GVMs need to focus on constraining both current vegetation C stocks and net primary production, to improve process-based understanding of C cycle dynamics in the Arctic.
+We show a clear spatial and temporal agreement between CARDAMOM analyses and different sources of assimilated and independent data at both pan-Arctic and local scales but also identify consistent biases between CARDAMOM and validation data.
+The assimilation process requires clearer error quantification for leaf area index (LAI) and biomass products to resolve these biases.
+Mapping of vegetation C stocks and change over time and soil C ages linked to soil C stocks is required for better analytical constraint.
+Comparing CARDAMOM analyses to global vegetation models (GVMs) for the same period, we conclude that transit times of vegetation C are inconsistently simulated in GVMs due to a combination of uncertainties from productivity and biomass calculations.
+Our findings highlight that GVMs need to focus on constraining both current vegetation C stocks and net primary production to improve a process-based understanding of C cycle dynamics in the Arctic.